 Read more about the American Curriculum here.

-The National Curriculum of England has a clearly defined series of academic and other objectives at every level, known as the Key Stages and attainment at these stages is measured by standardised tests.
+The British Curriculum clearly defined series of academic and other objectives at every level, known as the Key Stages and attainment at these stages is measured by standardised tests.
 The education system is divided into early years (ages 3 to 4), primary education (ages 4 to 11) and secondary education (ages 11 to 18) leading most typically to an A Level qualification.

 INTERNATIONAL BACCALAUREATE (IB) PROGRAM